-This part describes the warning lights and gages on your vehicle.
-The pictures help to locate them.
+This section describes the warning lights and gages on your vehicle.

 Warning lights and gages can signal that something is wrong before it becomes serious enough to cause an expensive repair or replacement.
 Paying attention to the warning lights and gages could also save you or others from injury.